DeepakTayade07/MediSync/README.md

 This system allows patients to register, update their medical information, and access their reports conveniently.
 Doctors can log in, view patient details, and provide medical suggestions or updates in real time.
 MediSync ensures data accuracy, privacy, and easy accessibility for both patients and healthcare professionals.

-Developed using PHP, MySQL, HTML, CSS, and JavaScript, the project demonstrates how technology can improve healthcare data management, streamline operations, and enhance communication between patients and doctors.
+Developed using MONGODB, HTML, CSS, and JavaScript, the project demonstrates how technology can improve healthcare data management, streamline operations, and enhance communication between patients and doctors.

 🧩 Key Features